POSE-Lab/i6DL-Edge/README.md

 ## 4.3 Toolstand detection
 The toolstand detection and localization should be specifically tailored for a target use case.
 This includes:
 - Defining an origin on the toolstand
-- Changing the configuration in `config_toolstand.yaml` (e.g. ArUco grid parameters, toolstand corners according to its geometry)
+- Changing the configuration in [config_toolstand.yaml](catkin_ws/src/odl/scripts/config_toolstand.yaml) (e.g. ArUco grid parameters, toolstand corners according to its geometry)
 - Adapting the transformations (rotation + translation) in `ToolstandDetector_stable.py` by calculating the appropriate distances to the defined origin so that the 6D pose of the ArUco board, which is on the upper left corner on the grid by default, aligns with the origin.

 ## 4.4 Visualization
-Refer to **vis/README.md** for how to visualize the estimated poses and the detected inliers.
+Refer to [vis/README.md](vis/README.md) for how to visualize the estimated poses and the detected inliers.
 Note that currently visualization is supported for **x86 only**, **outside** Docker.

 ## <a name="tensorrt"></a> 3.5 [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/quick-start-guide/index.html) inference
 A TensorRT model, or engine (also called a plan) is optimized in a way that is heavily dependent on the underlying hardware.
 As a result, a TensorRT model is generally not portable across different GPU architectures.
 For this reason, we do not provide built TensorRT models.
 Instead, one should build the model (engine) themselves from the provided ONNX model using `trtexec`.
+Note that the TensorRT models should be built *inside* the Docker container.

 ### FP16 and FP32 engine
 Run